The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

-Coaches from Madrid to Alicante cover the 223 miles (360 km) long route taking on average 4 h 55 min with our travel partners like Alsa, Alsa Supra, Eurolines Switzerland or Infobus.
+Coaches from Madrid to Alicante cover the 223 miles (360 km) long journey taking on average 4 h 50 min with our travel partners like Alsa, Infobus or Alsa Supra.
 There are direct coach services available.
-You can get the cheapest coach tickets for this journey for as low as £29, but the average price of coach tickets is £29.
-Travellers depart most frequently from Madrid-Puerta de Atocha and arrive in Alicante, Estación de Autobuses de Alicante.
+While the average ticket price for this journey costs around £29, you can find the cheapest coach ticket for as low as £29.
+Travellers depart most frequently from Madrid-Puerta de Atocha and arrive in Alicante, Estación de Autobuses.

-Find the best coaches from Madrid to Alicante with Omio's travel partners Alsa from £29.
-We can find you the best deals, timetables and tickets when comparing and booking the best trip.
+Find the best coaches to Alicante from Madrid with Omio's travel partners Alsa from £29.
+We can find you the best deals, timetables and tickets when comparing and booking the best route.

 There are usually around nine buses from Madrid to Alicante each day, on both weekdays and weekends.
 Each bus runs directly with no changes and usually has an average journey time of just 4 hours and 50 minutes.